Search for massive long-lived particles decaying semileptonically at sqrt(s)=13 TeV: Signal selection

 \section{Signal selection}

 Signal events are selected by requiring a vertex displaced from any PV in the event and containing one isolated, high-\pt muon.
 Due to the relatively high LLP mass, the muons from the LLP decay are expected to be more isolated than muons from hadron decays.
 The events from $pp$ collisions are selected online by a trigger requiring muons with $\pt>10\gevc$.
 The offline analysis requires that the triggering muon has an impact parameter, \IPMU, with respect to any PV, larger than $0.25\mm$ and a transverse momentum, \PTMU, larger than $12\gevc$.
-Primary and displaced vertices are reconstructed offline from charged tracks~\cite{LHCb-PUB-2014-044}.
+Primary and displaced vertices are reconstructed offline from charged particle tracks~\cite{LHCb-PUB-2014-044}.
 Genuine PVs are identified by a small radial distance from the beam axis, $\RXY<0.3$~mm.
 Once the set of PVs is identified, all the other vertices are candidates for the decay position of LLPs.
-An LLP candidate is formed of three or more tracks including the muon and having an invariant mass above 4.5\gevcc.
+An LLP candidate is formed by requiring three or more tracks including the muon and having an invariant mass above 4.5\gevcc.
+There is no requirement for the reconstructed momentum to point to a specific PV.
 Particles interacting with the detector material are an important source of background.
-Therefore a geometric veto is used to reject candidates with vertices in regions occupied by detector material~\cite{LHCb-PAPER-2012-023}.
+Therefore, a geometric veto is used to reject candidates with vertices in regions occupied by detector material~\cite{LHCb-PAPER-2012-023}.
 The event preselection requires at least one PV in the event and at least one LLP candidate.